MTA’s plans for subways, buses, trains as winter storm approaches NYC

-NEW YORK — With a powerful winter storm set to hit the tri-state region Sunday into Monday, and possibly lasting until Tuesday morning, the Metropolitan Transportation Authority is gearing up to keep New Yorkers moving.
+NEW YORK — With a powerful winter storm set to hit the tri-state region Monday into Tuesday, the Metropolitan Transportation Authority is gearing up to keep New Yorkers moving.

-NYC started seeing precipitation late Sunday morning and it could turn into snow or wintry mix by the afternoon.
-One to 3 inches of snow could accumulate before the precipitation turns into rain Sunday night, the National Weather Service said.
+NYC started seeing precipitation Sunday afternoon but it turned to rain by evening, before tapering off Monday morning.

-The New York City Department of Sanitation issued a snow alert for Sunday, allowing the department to prepare for a possible response by loading salt spreaders, attaching plows and preparing tire chains for city buses and other vehicles.
+Snow is set to return by around noon Monday, with 2 to 4 inches likely to accumulate in the city by Tuesday morning.

-While the road conditions are important, most New Yorkers rely on public transportation to get around and live their lives.
+While the road conditions are important, most New Yorkers rely on public transportation to get where they're going.

 So, what can commuters expect from the trains, buses and beyond during the storm?
-The MTA has rolled out their expectations in a press release Sunday:
+The MTA has rolled out their expectations in a press release:

 NYCT Subways: